top of page

 Step 2.

-Of the people who come to the meeting, we'll be looking for folks who feel passionate, committed and align with our values (as seen on the Values page).
-Our goal is to do initial creation with a maximum of 15 adults, and a total of 25-30 adults in the final community.
+Of the people who come to the meeting / coffee chat, we'll be looking for folks who feel passionate, committed and align with our values (as seen on the Values page).
+Our goal is to find up to 25-30 people willing to work on the project with 40 adults ( 50 adults max ) living the final building

 Step 3.